MaterializeInc/mz-hack-day-2022/sample_project/README.md

 ## Materialize

-If you're completely new to Materialize, you can refer to our [getting started guide](https://materialize.com/docs/get-started/) for a.
+If you're completely new to Materialize, you can refer to our [getting started guide](https://materialize.com/docs/get-started/) for a quick rundown.

 ### Inspect the database